 City of Serpents

-At the end of the first century, Christians at Pergamos were warned about the dangers of their polytheistic surroundings.
+At the end of the first century, believers at Pergamos were warned about the dangers of their polytheistic surroundings.
 In a collection of letters to seven churches in Asia Minor, the apostle John was commanded to write to the Pergamos community, “I know that you live in the city where that great throne of Satan is located, and yet you have remained loyal to me” (Revelation 2:13, New Living Translation).
 Is this a reference to the Great Altar and the cult worship of Aesculapius, signified by a serpent—the symbol of Satan himself?
 Whatever the relation, the New Testament writer was also told that the church at Pergamos was compromised by false religion: “You tolerate some among you who are like Balaam, who showed Balak how to trip up the people of Israel.
 He taught them to worship idols by eating food offered to idols and by committing sexual sin.
 In the same way, you have some Nicolaitans among you—people who follow the same teaching and commit the same sins” (verses 14–15).

 Two important symbols of that ancient Eastern world rest at the heart of a modern Western city.
 They invite us to recognize that there is yet another Babylon to come—a Babylon that will touch us all.
 No longer restricted to the ancient world, the globalizing Babylon of the future will bring about the final age of mankind.